cschreib/vif/doc/sphinx/known-issues.rst

 **The solution.**

 If you are a seasoned C++ programmer, you know how to avoid dangling references within the current C++ language rules.
-Use the same caution with views, and you will avoid most "Problem 1" (as described above) without relying on the compiler to throw warnings at you.
+Use the same caution with views, and you will avoid most instances of "Problem 1" (as described above) without relying on the compiler to throw warnings at you.

 To solve "Problem 2", take extra precautions whenever you write a lambda function (or a function with ``auto`` return type in C++14) to ensure you are not accidentally returning a view.
 If you do not trust yourself to do this, then make sure you *always* specify the expected return type of your lambda functions: